triton-inference-server/pytriton/docs/known_issues.md

 # Known Issues and Limitations

+## Feature Limitations

-- There is no one-to-one match between our solution and [Triton Inference Server](https://github.com/triton-inference-server/server) features, especially in terms of supporting a user model store.
+- **Feature Disparity**: PyTriton does not provide feature parity with [Triton Inference Server](https://github.com/triton-inference-server/server), particularly in supporting a user model store.
-- Running multiple scripts hosting PyTriton on the same machine or container is not feasible.
+- **Concurrent Execution**: Running multiple scripts hosting PyTriton on the same machine or container is not supported.

+## Stability and Performance Issues

-- Deadlocks may occur in some models when employing the NCCL communication library and multiple Inference Callables are triggered concurrently.
-This issue can be observed when deploying multiple instances of the same model or multiple models within a single server script.
-Additional information about this issue can be found [here](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/communicators.html#using-multiple-nccl-communicators-concurrently).
+- **NCCL Deadlocks**: When using the NCCL communication library, deadlocks may occur if multiple Inference Callables are triggered concurrently (such as when deploying multiple instances of the same model or multiple models within a single server script).
+For more details, see the [NCCL documentation](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/communicators.html#using-multiple-nccl-communicators-concurrently).
-- Enabling verbose logging may cause a significant performance drop in model inference.
+- **Logging Performance Impact**: Enabling verbose logging can significantly reduce model inference performance.

+## Client Limitations

-- GRPC ModelClient doesn't support timeouts for model configuration and model metadata requests due to a limitation in the underlying tritonclient library.
+- **GRPC Timeout Support**: The GRPC ModelClient does not support timeouts for model configuration and model metadata requests due to limitations in the underlying tritonclient library.
-- HTTP ModelClient may not respect the specified timeouts for model initialization and inference requests, especially when they are smaller than 1 second, resulting in longer waiting times.
-This issue is related to the underlying implementation of HTTP protocol.
+- **HTTP Timeout Handling**: The HTTP ModelClient may not correctly respect specified timeouts for model initialization and inference requests, especially for timeouts under 1 second.
+This is caused by the underlying HTTP protocol implementation.

-- L0_remote_life_cycle, L0_tritons_cohabitation tests fails with timeouts due to unknown reasons.
+## Benign Issues

-- Triton logs contain false nevative error ``Failed to set config modification time: model_config_content_name_ is empty``.
-It can be ignored.
+- **False Error Messages**: Triton logs may contain a false negative error: `Failed to set config modification time: model_config_content_name_ is empty`.
+This message can be safely ignored.
-- ``L0_example_huggingface_bert_jax`` and ``L0_example_huggingface_opt_multinode_jax`` tests fail with missing kubernetes features in JAX.